 Cards to consider

-What to look out for: There is a high 25.24% Variable APR for this card, so you could end up paying a lot more than purchase prices if you carry a balance.
+What to look out for: You could end up paying a lot more than purchase prices if you carry a balance, due to a 22.99% variable APR.
 Try not to overspend and make it a goal to pay each statement in full so you avoid interest charges.

-What to look out for: The $49 and $99 security deposits are not guaranteed and depend on your creditworthiness — that means you may still have to deposit $200.
-Also, it’s not a good idea A carry a balance on this card because it has one of the highest APRs at 26.99% (Variable).
+What to look out for: The $49 and $99 security deposits are not guaranteed — that means you may still have to deposit $200.
+Also, it’s not a good idea to carry a balance on this card because it has one of the highest APRs at 26.99% (variable).

 Citi® Secured MasterCard®